"Forum selection" means home turf. Always try to choose your own battleground.

 Forum Selection Clause - One (Bad) Example

-A forum selection clause will say something like "Any disputes between the parties arising from this contract shall be decided by the Superior Courts in Los Angeles, California."
+An example of a forum selection clause is one worded something like "Any disputes between the parties arising from this contract will be decided by the Superior Courts in Los Angeles, California."
 This can be broken down into 3 components: the 1st is WHAT will be decided.
-"Any disputes arising from this contract," would cover negligence claims between the parties (like if the company truck hit your car on your way out of the company parking lot), and so it's broader in scope than one that covers "Any disputes between the parties about any breach of this contract."
-The 2nd topic is WHO will decide these claims, and here it's "by the Superior Courts," which means state court, not federal.
+If you expect to be the party needing enforcement, then you want the scope of dispute resolution to be as broad as possible.
+"Any disputes arising from artist's management" would cover "tort" claims like breach of fiduciary duty and negligence as well as breach of contract claims, so it's broader in scope than a clause that covers only "Any disputes between the parties arising from this contract."
+The 2nd aspect of the forum selection clause is WHO will decide these claims, and here it's "by the Superior Courts," which means state court, not federal.
 This is narrower than "by the courts" which leaves open the possibility of filing a case in federal court.
-The 3rd topic is WHERE, and here it's in "Los Angeles, California," which is narrower than just "California" and a lot narrower than not specifying any city, county, or state.
+The 3rd element of forum selection is WHERE, and here it's in "Los Angeles, California," which is narrower than just "California" and a lot narrower than not specifying any city, county, or state.

-The exact language of the clause is crucial, and if your clause doesn't say that disputes shall be decided "solely," or "only," or "exclusively" by the court you've chosen or "and in no other," or some language to express the parties' intent to choose only this forum, then a court will likely interpret the clause as permissive, rather than mandatory.
+The exact language of the clause is crucial, and if your clause doesn't say that disputes will be decided "solely," or "only," or "exclusively" by the court you've chosen or "and in no other," or some language to express the parties' intent to choose only this forum, then a court will likely interpret the clause as permissive, rather than mandatory.
 A court will treat a permissive clause (which can also say "the parties submit to the jurisdiction" or "consent to" or "agree to") as one that the court is not obligated to enforce, and will allow a litigant to sue anywhere it's otherwise appropriate, such as where performance of the contract occurred.
-A court would say that even if the word "shall" is used in this clause, the parties have only agreed that LA courts would be one acceptable place to litigate, but that doesn't mean that LA has to be the one and only venue, and LA is therefore NOT the exclusive jurisdiction.
+A court would say that even if the word "shall" or "will" is used in this clause, that's not enough to make it a "mandatory" forum selection clause.
+A court would say that all "shall" and "will" mean is that the contracting parties have only agreed that LA courts would be one acceptable place to litigate, but that doesn't mean that LA has to be the one and only venue, and LA is therefore NOT the exclusive jurisdiction.

-Choice of Law and Forum Selection Clauses Drafted for Maximum Enforceability
+Choice of Law and Forum Selection Clause Drafted for Maximum Enforceability

-"Any dispute arising from this contractual relationship shall be governed by California law, and shall be decided solely and exclusively by State or Federal courts located in Los Angeles, California.
-Any party who unsuccessfully challenges the enforceability of this forum selection clause shall reimburse the prevailing party for its attorney's fees, and the party prevailing in any such dispute shall be awarded its attorneys' fees."
+"Any dispute arising from the parties' relationship will be governed by California law, and will be decided solely and exclusively by the State or Federal courts located in Los Angeles, California.
+The judge will award the prevailing party in any such dispute its attorneys' fees and costs actually incurred."